ismaelucm/massis_tutorial/docs/getting_started.md

 [back to main](index.md)

-This tool has been created using maven and Java 8.
-To install the tool is necessary to have installed the [Java](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) 8 SDK and the last version of [Maven](https://maven.apache.org/) (Currently working with Apache Maven 3.3.9).
+MASSIS has been created using [Maven](https://maven.apache.org/) and [Java 8](http://www.oracle.com/technetwork/java/javase/overview/java8-2100321.html).
+Therefore, a prerrequisite for using MASSIS is to have installed the [Java 8 SDK](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) and the last version of [Maven](https://maven.apache.org/) (Currently working with Apache Maven 3.3.9).

 Maven can be installed from here: [https://maven.apache.org/install.html](https://maven.apache.org/install.html)

-The tool uses the [JMonkeyEngine](http://jmonkeyengine.org/) to draw the simulation in 3D.
-This 3D framework will be installed in the system by maven, but this framework requires that the OpenGL hardware acceleration is enabled on the system.
-The following command checking whether OpenGL is installed on the system:
+In its current version, MASSIS also uses the [JMonkeyEngine](http://jmonkeyengine.org/) to show the simulation in 3D.
+The JMonkeyEngine will be installed in the system by Maven, but it requires  the [OpenGL](https://www.opengl.org/) hardware acceleration to be enabled on the system.
+The following command (in Linux) checks whether OpenGL is installed on the system:

 ```bash